AH26Network/servx/README.md

 # servx

 ---
-Servx is a automatic installer and cofigurateur for your games servers.
+Servx is a automatic installer and configurateur for your games servers.
 ---

 To run servx, execute this command (in root) :